Serbia Diplomatic Profile

 Economic Policy

 Serbia’s closest economic policy partners are Slovakia, China, and Germany.
-Most adversarial: North Korea, Kosovo, and Albania.
+Most adversarial: North Korea, Kosovo, and United States.

 Key Questions